 Financial Housekeeping for Hurricane Season

-Central Florida has had relatively calm hurricane seasons over the last couple of years, but 2019 is predicted to have an above-normal season.
+It's the time of year Floridians all dread—the start of hurricane season.
 Take precautions now to ensure your family is financially prepared, just in case a big one heads our way.

 Perform an Insurance Checkup

 Take a look at your insurance policy to make sure you have the appropriate level of coverage and that you can afford to pay any deductibles if necessary.
 Keep in mind that the Federal Emergency Management Agency (FEMA) released updated flood maps for Hillsborough and Pinellas counties earlier this year.
 The nearly 60,000 affected residents should have been notified about the changes so they could purchase appropriate flood insurance.
 If you live in a coastal community in Hillsborough or Pinellas, you should double check to make sure you aren’t affected by using this tool on FEMA’s website.

 We all know we’re supposed to store a whole slew of personal and financial documents somewhere safe, but how many of us actually keep up with this task?
 If you’ve been slacking, the start of hurricane season is the perfect motivation to gather up the following:

 - Social security cards, military IDs, birth certificates, passports, and/or copies of driver licenses for all members of your household

 - Copies of all insurance policies and/or cards (homeowners, auto, health, and life)

 - Property tax statements and copies of your latest utility bills (these may be needed if you apply for FEMA assistance)